zsparal/api-documentation/source/migrating-v1-to-v2.rst

 The identifier for the payment method *Bancontact* has been renamed from ``mistercash`` to ``bancontact`` in the ``v2`` API.

+Some resources support embedding of related sub-resources.
+For instance, when retrieving a payment any refunds can be embedded by using the ``embed=refunds`` query string parameter.
+See the :ref:`Get payment documentation <v2/payments-get>` for more information.

 Amount changes
 ^^^^^^^^^^^^^^
 All amounts in the API are passed as a map containing both a ``currency`` and a ``value`` property, for example: